Daniel Mac: Career

+Celebrity appearances

 He also runs a podcast, The Daniel Mac Show, on which he has featured celebrity guests, including Barbara Corcoran, who on the show, exclusively revealed her most profitable deal from the TV show Shark Tank.

 His interview with Apple vice president of procurement, Tony Blevins, led to the latter being fired from his role at Apple after making an inappropriate comment in the TikTok video.
 In the video, he mentioned fondling women with big breasts.
 The video gained significant attention on social media and within Apple, leading to an investigation by the company's human resources department and ultimately, the sacking of Blevins by Jeff Williams.

 While driving a $148,495 BMW i8 in the streets of Los Angeles, California, Liza Soberano met Mac, "Hi!
 What do you do for a living?
 Your car is awesome," exclaimed Mac, who featured her in a TikTok video: "Casually meeting the largest [Filipino] actress".
 "I'm an actress.
 A lot of my work is in the Philippines, so you probably don't recognize me," she replied.

+Legends Rally & Quiet/rly.slo viral video

+Mac started a car rally series in 2022, which many of the worlds' largest car content creators have attended, including Daily Driven Exotics, Tanner Fox, and Alex Choi.

+In 2024, Mac released a video in the style of his “What do you do for a living?” series with Quiet Racing founder and anonymous car influencer rly.slo, implying that he would reveal a new car while attending Mac’s Legends Rally event.
+The video became one of his most successful posts, gaining more than 30 million views across his social media platforms.